-Aerobic vaginitis (AV) is a condition that causes vaginal discomfort and inflammation.
-Like a lot of vaginal disorders, it is poorly studied, but there are a few things we can tell you for sure.
+Aerobic vaginitis (AV) is a condition that causes vaginal inflammation and discomfort.
+Like a lot of vaginal disorders, it’s poorly studied, but there are a few things we know for sure.

-For many years, the presentation of AV was simply seen as a form of “inflammatory BV”, rather than a separate condition that involves an entirely different group of bacteria.
-But we now know that AV is distinct from bacterial vaginosis (BV)
+For many years, aerobic vaginitis was simply seen as bacterial vaginosis with other organisms present or a form of “inflammatory bacterial vaginosis”, rather than a separate condition.
+But we now know that aerobic vaginitis is distinct from bacterial vaginosis (BV)

-Both aerobic vaginitis (AV) and bacterial vaginosis (BV) can cause uncomfortable symptoms like unusual vaginal discharge or an unpleasant smell.
-However, distinguishing between the two is crucial in order to receive appropriate care.
+Both aerobic vaginitis and bacterial vaginosis can cause uncomfortable symptoms like unusual vaginal discharge or an unpleasant smell.
+However, distinguishing between the two is crucial to receiving appropriate care.

 Research suggests 7-12% of women have aerobic vaginitis.
 Due to how frequently vaginal infections are misdiagnosed, it’s likely that disorders such as aerobic vaginitis are actually more common than research suggests.